What is the Procedure for Dental Implants? Portland OR

 Next in the dental implant procedure is scanning.
 In this step, we utilize advanced technology to take a 3D digital scan of your missing tooth.
 The scan is then sent to a lab where we create a temporary artificial tooth.
 This is crucial for your smile as it ensures you have a complete set of teeth while the dental implant heals over the next four months.
 Scanning takes less than 24 hours, with patients returning the next day to have the artificial tooth placed in their mouth.
 We ensure that you have the artificial tooth on time to have a natural smile.
 We strive to match the color of the artificial tooth with natural teeth to make it blend seamlessly.
 This makes your smile as natural as possible.

 Once we have placed the dental implants in your mouth, it takes between four to six months for the implant to fuse into your jawbone naturally.
 This process is referred to as osseointegration.
 The process ensures that the dental implant integrates into your jawbone to form a secure, strong connection between the jaw and the implant.
 Even though the time it takes for osseointegration varies from person to person, it typically takes about four months.

 After the four months lapse, you will return to our offices for a final restoration.
 At this point, the permanent teeth will match the color of your existing natural teeth.
 This will ensure you have a beautiful, natural smile.
 The restoration will feel, look, and function just like natural teeth.

 Schedule Your Dental Implant Procedure Today!

-If you have missing teeth, our dentists at Hunter Dental Care will help replace them by performing a dental implant procedure.
+If you have missing teeth, our dentists at Hunter Dental Care will help replace them by performing a dental implant procedure for single or multiple tooth implants.
 You don't have to worry about gaps in your mouth; implants do an excellent job of replacing missing teeth.
-Call (503) 622-9730 today to schedule your dental implant appointment.
+Call (503) 256-3737 today to schedule your dental implant appointment.